-11.1 Jump Starts during qualifying - Crossing the loop out of sequence may result in a 5 second penalty.
-Jump starts in a final will result in a 5 second penalty.

-- 11.2 Failure to marshal or provide a substitute in qualifying: loss of fastest qualifying time.
+- 11.1 Jump-starts during qualifying Crossing the loop out of sequence may result in a 5 second penalty.
+Jump-starts in a final will result in a fixed 5 second penalty at the end of the race, or a stop/go penalty. - 11.2 Failure to marshal or provide a substitute in qualifying: loss of fastest qualifying time.
 Failure to marshal or provide a substitute during finals: disqualification from the event.
-Failure to marshal competently- loss of previous time or final result. - 11.3 Corner cutting: if a competitor cuts a corner deliberately or as a result of an accident then they must wait for the referee to instruct them to continue or wait for a marshal to return their car to the point at which it originally left the track.
+Failure to marshal competently- loss of previous time or final result.

+- 11.3 Corner cutting: if a competitor cuts a corner deliberately or as a result of an accident then they must wait for the referee to instruct them to continue or wait for a marshal to return their car to the point at which it originally left the track.
 Failure to do so will result in a 1 lap penalty being applied at the end of the race. - 11.4 Technical inspection: failure to meet the technical and dimensional requirements of these rules results in loss of heat/final time. - 11.5 The Black flag will be shown only by Race Director, Referee or deputy.
 The car it applies to must stop and be removed from the track unless otherwise instructed.
-Any car that loses its body, becomes a safety hazard, is causing damage to the track and/or driving incompatible with general safety will be Black flagged. - 11.6 Any car that is intentionally or continually running into other cars so as to slow their progress will be issued with a penalty and/or warning by the Referee, and if it continues will be Black flagged. - 11.7 A car that is Black flagged is disqualified from that race until instructed to rejoin by the Race Director or Referee. - 11.8 If a race is subsequently abandoned a Black flagged driver can only take part in the rerun at the Race Directors discretion. - 11.9 Three successive warnings and/or penalties lead to disqualification from the meeting. - 11.10 There will be a ten minute protest period between the end of qualifying and the start of the finals. - 11.11 Any driver leaving the rostrum without direction from race control will loose their FTD.
+Any car that loses its body, becomes a safety hazard, is causing damage to the track and/or driving incompatible with general safety will be Black flagged. - 11.6 Any car that is intentionally or continually running into other cars so as to slow their progress will be issued with a penalty and/or warning by the Referee, and if it continues will be Black flagged. - 11.7 A car that is Black flagged is disqualified from that race until instructed to rejoin by the Race Director or Referee. - 11.8 If a race is subsequently abandoned a Black flagged driver can only take part in the rerun at the Race Directors discretion. - 11.9 Three successive warnings and/or penalties lead to disqualification from the meeting. - 11.10 There will be a ten minute protest period between the end of qualifying and the start of the finals. - 11.11 Any driver leaving the rostrum without direction from race control during qualifying will lose their FTD.
+Any driver leaving the rostrum without direction from race control during finals will lose their championship points for that round.